When Doves Cry: Reception

 "When Doves Cry" became one of Prince's signature songs.
 Spin magazine ranked "When Doves Cry" the No. 6 song of all time.

 In 2021, Rolling Stone ranked "When Doves Cry" No. 37 on its list of "The 500 Greatest Songs of All Time".
 In 2006, VH1's "The 100 Greatest Songs of the '80s" ranked the song at No. 5.
 On October 13, 2008, the song was voted No. 2 on Australian VH1's Top 10 Number One Pop Songs countdown.
 The "80 of the 80s" podcast ranks it as the No. 59 song of the decade.
 In 2016, Paste ranked the song number three on their list of the 50 greatest Prince songs, and in 2022, American Songwriter ranked the song number two on their list of the 10 greatest Prince songs.

 "When Doves Cry" was sampled for use in MC Hammer's 1990 hit song, "Pray" from his album Please Hammer Don't Hurt 'Em, one of the few samples of his songs legally sanctioned by Prince.

+"When Doves Cry" was licensed for use in film or television for the first time in 2025, being employed in the series finale of the Netflix streaming series Stranger Things.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Music video

 The music video (directed by Prince himself) was released on MTV in June 1984.
 It opens with white doves emerging from double doors to reveal Prince in a bathtub.
 It also includes scenes from the Purple Rain film interspersed with shots of The Revolution performing and dancing in a white room.
 The final portion of the video incorporates a mirrored frame of the left half of the picture, creating a doubling effect.
 The video was nominated for Best Choreography at the 1985 MTV Video Music Awards.
 The video sparked controversy among network executives, who thought that its sexual nature was too explicit for television.

+It was directed by Larry Williams, but producer Simon Fields has said that Williams' actual involvement was limited because Prince wanted greater creative control over the project — an idea that keyboardist Lisa Coleman has corroborated.